McNamara fallacy

-The McNamara fallacy (also known as the quantitative fallacy), named for Robert McNamara, the US Secretary of Defense from 1961 to 1968, involves making a decision based solely on quantitative observations (or metrics) and ignoring all others.
+The McNamara fallacy (also known as the quantitative fallacy), named for Robert McNamara, the U.S. Secretary of Defense from 1961 to 1968, involves making a decision based solely on quantitative observations (or metrics) and ignoring all others.
 The reason given is often that these other observations cannot be proven.

+Daniel Yankelovich criticized McNamara's decision making as follows:

-The quote originally referred to McNamara's ideology during the two months that he was president of Ford Motor Company, but has since been interpreted to refer to his attitudes during the Vietnam War.
+While Yankelovich originally referred to McNamara's ideology during the two months that he was president of Ford Motor Company, commentators have also discussed the McNamara fallacy in relation to his attitudes during the Vietnam War.

 Examples in warfare

-The Vietnam War
+Vietnam War

-The McNamara fallacy is often considered in the context of the Vietnam War, in which enemy body counts were taken to be a precise and objective measure of success.
-War was reduced to a mathematical model: By increasing estimated enemy deaths and minimizing one's own, victory was assured.
-Critics note that guerrilla warfare, widespread resistance, and inevitable inaccuracies in estimates of enemy casualties can thwart this formula.
-McNamara's interest in quantitative figures is seen in Project 100,000: by lowering admission standards to the military, enlistment was increased.
-Key to this decision was the idea that one soldier is, in the abstract, more or less equal to another, and that with the right training and superior equipment, he would factor positively in the mathematics of warfare.
+The McNamara fallacy is often considered in the context of the Vietnam War, in which the U.S. Secretary of Defense Robert McNamara attempted to reduce war to a mathematical model.

+1962 meeting with Edward Lansdale

-US Air Force Brigadier General Edward Lansdale reportedly told McNamara, who was trying to develop a list of metrics to allow him to scientifically follow the progress of the war, that he was not considering the feelings of the common rural Vietnamese people.
-McNamara wrote it down on his list in pencil, then erased it and told Lansdale that he could not measure it, so it must not be important.
+One example arose in an early 1962 conversation between U.S. Air Force Brigadier General Edward Lansdale and McNamara.
+Lansdale reportedly told McNamara, who was trying to develop a list of metrics to allow him to scientifically follow the progress of the war, that he needed to add an 'x-factor'; McNamara wrote that down on his list in pencil and asked what it was.
+Lansdale told him it was the feelings of the common rural Vietnamese people.
+McNamara then erased it and sarcastically told Lansdale that he could not measure it.